s-chundi/s-chundi.github.io/_posts/2025-09-17-Transformer-From-Scratch.md

 The strength of a language model is determined by how well it preserves context.
 The efficiency of a language model is determined by how well it compresses context.
 Transformers with full context attention are incredibly strong at modelling because the don't compress context at all.
 At each generation step, each token has access to every previous token.
 Consequently, they are not very efficient.

 Sliding window attention is a naive way to compress context by attending to only the most recent $K$ tokens.
-Note the below implementation allows full context attention as well as sliding window attention by adjusting the $window\_size$ argument.
+Note the below implementation allows full context attention as well as sliding window attention by adjusting the window_size argument.

 ```
 class CustomTransformerBlock(nn.Module):